Edith Summerskill House and Watermeadow Court

 All demolition works are now complete and we expect construction of the new homes to start in the new year.
-We anticipate that the new homes will be ready for residents to move into towards the end of 2020.
+We anticipate that the new homes will be ready for residents to move into in the summer of 2022.

 - Who will undertake the work?

-The joint venture intends to appoint a housing association to build and manage the new development.
+The joint venture has appointed Peabody Housing Association to build and manage the new development.
 They will own and manage the building once construction is completed.

-The housing association will keep rents low in line with those across the Clem Attlee Estate.
+The Peabody HA will keep rents low in line with those across the Clem Attlee Estate.